- Na Hong-jin

 The Wailing opens with an excerpt from the Bible.
 It comes from Luke, where Jesus, not long after his resurrection, asks his followers to trust his material presence in the world, even though they saw him crucified on the cross.
 He claims to be no ghost or apparition; he’s flesh and blood.
 But he’s also something supernatural too, isn’t he?
 His presence breaks every known rule of mortality, and so perhaps he should be questioned.
 One might forget about the film’s reference to scripture at the beginning, if only because two-and-a-half hours later, it has put the audience through the wringer and left us downright exhausted.
 Yet, the passage underscores the idea that our eyes should be trusted, even when the impossible seems to occur in nightmare imagery.
 The story, written by South Korean director Na Hong-ji, features a demon-like creature with glowing red eyes, a ghostly figure with a warning, quaint villagers driven to unthinkable crimes, zombified undead covered in pustules, and a plague that stokes our most current anxieties.
 It might all be the work of the devil.
 Then again, it might be a hallucination brought about by toxic mushrooms.

-This third feature from Na, who, after two successful action-thrillers with The Chaser (2008) and The Yellow Sea (2010), transitions into an entirely different genre.
+This is the third feature from Na, who, after two successful action-thrillers with The Chaser (2008) and The Yellow Sea (2010), transitions into an entirely different genre.
 He draws from a rich wellspring of horror classics to create something that never feels derivative or like a patchwork.
 Instead, Na’s treatment feels inspired, even when he’s subtly evoking The Exorcist (1973) during an intense ritual, or following the long and winding mountain road with an overhead shot borrowed from The Shining (1980).
 His treatment uses familiar horror genre grammar throughout The Wailing, but his film uses this imagery to confront the many specters looming in Korea’s past—the memory of Japan’s violent colonialist rule and the civil war that led to families attacking their own.
 These historical elements, while never mentioned by name or telegraphed for the audience, emerge in horrifying ways that show Na using the genre to investigate his country’s scars through a potent metaphor.
 Na’s story is teeming with natural splendor, the backdrop always filled with lush greens, striking skylines, and vast mountains; however, evil has penetrated it, even if Nature, in all its sublimity, remains indifferent.
 All the while, his visual approach keeps a measured and intentional distance, at once giving the audience perspective and isolating his characters in the frame.

 Then again, The Wailing also involves a police investigation that has the same kind of setting as Bong Joon-ho’s Memories of a Murder (2003), an obsessive true-crime yarn set under a perpetual downpour in a rural Korean backdrop that explored a real-life case that went unsolved until recently.
 The location of Na’s film is Goksung, a small mountain village whose name is also the Korean title.
 But the Chinese characters of the title translate to “the sound of weeping”—maybe the only appropriate reaction by the final frames, when you’re trying to make sense of what happened but cannot.
 (Remember the last scene of The Mist (2007), when Thomas Jane screamed into the sky after losing any hope?
 Watching The Wailing can feel a lot like that.)
 In the opening scenes, Sgt.
 Jeon Jong-gu (Kwak Do-won), a pudgy and hapless officer of the law, receives a call that something terrible has happened.
 He doesn’t let that stop him from woofing down a big breakfast alongside his wife, their daughter, and his mother-in-law before heading to the scene.
 To be sure, Jong-gu does not conform to the movie trope of the devoted cop who proves unable to maintain his family due to his devotion to the job.
 Not selflessly devoted to his métier, he’s more likely to back away from anything too intense or scary.